OpenSwiftUIProject/SwiftUIViewDebug/README.md

 ## Background

-In addition to `View._printChanges` and `ViewModifier._printChanges` for performance diagnosis, we can also use the method provided by `SwiftUI._ViewDebug` to get more debug info of SwiftUI View.
+In addition to `View._printChanges` and `ViewModifier._printChanges` for performance diagnosis, we can also use the method provided by `SwiftUI._ViewDebug` to get *more* debug info of SwiftUI View.

+SwiftUI does not full exposed the debug info property for us to use directly.
+But we can encode it to `Swift.Data`, convert it to `Swift.String` and finally consume it by human readable JSON format.

 > Xcode's Debug View Hierarchy Window is probrobly using this method to get more debugging information.
 >